-17. "But does not St. James directly contradict this?
-His words are, 'In many things we offend all :' (iii.
-2:) And is not offending the same as committing sin?"
-In this place, I allow it is: I allow the persons here spoken of did commit sin; yea, that they all committed many sins.
-But who are the persons here spoken of?
-Why, those many masters or teachers, whom God had not sent; (probably the same vain men who taught that faith without works, which is so sharply reproved in the preceding chapter ;) not the Apostle himself, nor any real Christian.
-That in the word we (used by a figure of speech common in all other, as well as the inspired, writings) the Apostle could not possibly include himself or any other true believer, appears evidently, First, from the same word in the ninth verse :--"Therewith," saith he, " bless we God, and therewith curse we men.
+17. "But does not St. James directly contradict this His words are, 'In many things we offend all,' (Jas.
+3:2:) And is not offending the same as committing sin" In this place, I allow it is: I allow the persons here spoken of did commit sin; yea, that they all committed many sins.
+But who are the persons here spoken of Why, those many masters or teachers whom God had not sent; (probably the same vain men who taught that faith without works, which is so sharply reproved in the preceding chapter;) [Jas.
+2] not the Apostle himself, nor any real Christian.
+That in the word we (used by a figure of speech common in all other, as well as the inspired, writings) the Apostle could not possibly include himself or any other true believer, appears evidently, First, from the same word in the ninth verse: --"Therewith," saith he, "bless we God and therewith curse we men.
 Out of the same mouth proceedeth blessing and cursing."
-True; but not out of the mouth of the Apostle, nor of any one who is in Christ a new creature.
-Secondly, from the verse immediately preceding the text, and manifestly connected with it .
-"My brethren, be not many masters," (or teachers,) "knowing that we shall receive the greater condemnation."
+[Jas.
+3:9] True; but not out of the mouth of the Apostle, nor of anyone who is in Christ a new creature.
+[2 Cor.
+5:17] Secondly, from the verse immediately preceding the text, and manifestly connected with it: "My brethren, be not many masters," (or teachers,) "knowing that we shall receive the greater condemnation."
 "For in many things we offend all."
-We !
-Who ?
-Not the Apostles, nor true believers; but they who knew they should receive the greater condemnation, because of those many offences.
-But this could not be spoke of the Apostle himself, or of any who trod in his steps; seeing "there is no condemnation to them who walk not after the flesh, but after the Spirit."
-Nay, Thirdly, the very verse itself proves, that "we offend all," cannot be spoken either of all men, or of all Christians : For in it there immediately follows the mention of a man who offends not, as the we first mentioned did ; from whom, therefore, he is professedly contradistinguished, and pronounced a perfect man.
+[Jas.
+3:1] We!
+Who Not the Apostles, not true believers; but they who know they should receive the greater condemnation, because of those many offences.
+But this could not be spoke of the Apostle himself, or of any who trod in his steps, seeing "there is no condemnation to them who walk not after the flesh, but after the Spirit."
+[Rom.
+8:2] Nay, Thirdly, the very verse itself proves, that "we offend all," cannot be spoken either of all men, or of all Christians: For in it there immediately follows the mention of a man who offends not, as the we first mentioned did; from whom, therefore, he is professedly contradistinguished, and pronounced a perfect man.

 18. So clearly does St. James explain himself, and fix the meaning of his own words.
 Yet, lest any one should still remain in doubt, St. John, writing many years after St. James, puts the matter entirely out of dispute, by the express declarations above recited.
-But here a fresh difficulty may arise: How shall we reconcile St. John with himself?
-In one place be declares, "Whosoever is born of God doth not commit sin;" and again, -"We know that he which is born of God sinneth not:" And yet in another he saith, "If we say that we have no sin, we deceive ourselves, and the truth is not in us;" and again,- "If we say that we have not sinned, we make him a liar, and his word is not in us."
+But here a fresh difficulty may arise: How shall we reconcile St. John with himself In one place he declares, "Whosoever is born of God doth not commit sin;" [1 John 3:9] and again, -- "We know that he which is born of God sinneth not:" [1 John 5:18] And yet in another he saith, "If we say that we have no sin, we deceive ourselves, and the truth is not in us;" [1 John 1:8] and again, -- "If we say that we have not sinned, we make him a liar, and his word is not in us."
+[1 John 1:10]